 Films like Fight Club (1999)

-Published: Mar 15, 2026In this collection, we have gathered dark psychological thrillers about identity crises, self-destruction, mental instability, and rebellion against social norms.
+Published on Mar 15, 2026In this collection, we have gathered dark psychological thrillers about identity crises, self-destruction, mental instability, and rebellion against social norms.
 Like Fight Club, these films combine a tense atmosphere, an unreliable view of events, provocative themes, dark humor, and protagonists who gradually lose control over themselves and their own lives.
 Among the standout titles in the list are Black Swan, Joker, The Machinist, American Psycho, and Falling Down.

 Trevor Reznik has been suffering from insomnia for over a year.
 After a series of eerie events and incidents, he begins to doubt what’s truly real—and his own sanity.
 Trevor tries to figure out what’s really happening to him before he finally loses his mind.